DanielBMarkham/Info-Ops/manuscript/chapter8.md

 If you need these parts of UML's Activity Diagrams, use them, but never make a diagram that can't easily support analysis.
 Once the diagram becomes the work instead of the analysis, you are officially wasting time and are most likely creating a lot more problems for your team than your are solving.
 It's far, far too easy to go off by yourself and spend a lot of time building a master model of the universe using diagramming tools.
 Don't be that guy.
 In fact, **don't ever diagram or sketch by yourself.
 Always do it with the team**.
 (You can clean up diagrams and sketches on your own, but never add or change anything)

+{blurb, class: information}

+### Did you get it?

+Sometimes somebody is talking about a behavior and it's too much for the team to remember the next time they talk about it.
+We learned a way to record behavior titles and behavior details in a standard format if we need to.

+{/blurb}